-- (1) This is comprised of five leases, ranging in size between 11,000 square feet and 37,400 square feet, at the same or nearby facilities. - (2) This is comprised of three leases, ranging in size between 5,000 square feet and 33,600 square feet, at the same or nearby facilities.
+(4) This is comprised of three leases, ranging in size between 5,000 square feet and 33,600 square feet, at the same or nearby facilities.

+In conjunction with the acquisition of the explosive trace detection business, on July 7, 2017, we assumed a lease for a 64,200 square foot facility in Andover, Massachusetts, which expires in 2027.
 We believe that our facilities are in good condition to support our current operations but will expand as necessary to support our growth.
 We currently anticipate that we will be able to renew the leases that are scheduled to expire in the next few years on terms that are substantially the same as those currently in effect.
 However, even if we were not able to renew one or more of the leases, we believe that suitable substitute space is available to relocate any of the facilities.
 Accordingly, we do not believe that our failure to renew any of the leases that are scheduled to expire in the next few years will have a material adverse effect on our operations.